Yushi-Hu/tifa/human_annotations/README.md

 `human_annotations.json` contains the human annotation scores. `human_annotations_with_scores.json` contains the human scores + the scores given by caption-based metrics, clipscore, and tifa scores with various VQA models.

+`compute_correlation.ipynb` contains the code to compute the correlations between human scores and automatic metrics.